 The Return To Golf® program helps physically disabled adults and children improve balance, coordination, muscle strength and, most importantly, self-esteem through the creative combination of rehabilitation-based golf fitness and recreational therapy.

-Programming is provided free of charge to more than 200 participants, either as part of individual or group program sessions.
-Our participants represent a broad range of physical disabilities, including stroke survivors, amputees, traumatic brain injuries, visual impairment, multiple sclerosis, arthritis and cerebral palsy.
+The program provides innovative programming, free of charge, to more than 200 participants annually.
+Participants represented a broad range of physical disabilities, including stroke survivors, amputees, traumatic brain injuries, visual impairment, multiple sclerosis and cerebral palsy.

-Programming is conducted year round (45 weeks per year) at the Wharton Golf Center on the North Olmsted Golf Club campus, which includes a fitness center and indoor golf practice facility.
+Individual and group programming sessions are conducted year round (45 weeks per year) on the campus of the Wharton Golf Center at North Olmsted Golf Club, which includes an on-site fitness center and indoor golf range.

 PGA Professional Instruction

 Each week, participants receive golf instruction from PGA Professionals to help improve all areas of their game.